wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 ### Alternate approaches

-This can also be implemented in GraphBLAS, which is currently being worked on.
+PR-Nibble can also be implemented in terms of matrix operations using GraphBLAS -- this implementation is currently in progress.

+In theory, local graph clustering is appealing because you don't have to "touch" the entire graph.
+However, all LGC implementations that we are aware of first load the entire graph into CPU/GPU memory, which limits the size of the graph that can be analyzed.
+Implementations that load data from disk "lazily" as computation happens would be useful and interesting.

 ### Gunrock implications

 The experience of implementing this application using Gunrock was straightforward.
-The `ForAll` and `ForEach` operators were very useful for this application.
+The `ForAll` and `ForEach` operators were very useful for this application.  `pygunrock` proved to be a useful tool for development -- correctly mapping the original (serial) algorithm to the Gunrock operators required a lot of attention to detail, and having an environment for rapid expedited experimentation.

 ### Notes on multi-GPU parallelization